Varad-/GravitationalWaveResearch/README.md

 All work was done at the University of Zurich.

-The write-up demonstrating the validity of my numerical model. https://github.com/Varad-/GravitationalWaveResearch/blob/master/Building.the.Numerical.Model.pdf
+The write-up demonstrating the validity of my numerical model: https://github.com/Varad-/GravitationalWaveResearch/blob/master/Building.the.Numerical.Model.pdf

-The poster presenting this work at the American Astronomical Society's annual conference. https://github.com/Varad-/GravitationalWaveResearch/blob/master/AAS.poster.pdf
+The poster presenting this work at the American Astronomical Society's annual conference: https://github.com/Varad-/GravitationalWaveResearch/blob/master/AAS.poster.pdf